A minimalist pantry, to me, is a pantry filled with items you use all the time and lots of each.

 GO TO FARMERS PRODUCE MARKET WEEKLY FOR FRESH FRUIT & VEGETABLES

 Saturday Markets are your friend.
-We don’t want to get up early on a Saturday sometimes, but its the best thing to set your week off right.
+We often don’t want to get up early on the weekend sometimes, but its the best thing if you can.
 I like having options for produce from different growers.
-And I most definitely prefer the market prices, especially that there are a variety of prices to choose from.
+And I most definitely prefer market prices!

 Eventually, you get to have your favourites and build trust for the quality a particular grower will sell.